willschuerman/UCSF_taVNS/Information/Sample-Safety-Checklist.md

 1. Electrodes are not attached to the stimulator or patient.
 2. STMISOLA stimulator is plugged into external battery, turn On, set mode to V (Voltage) and resistance (yellow switch) to 1kOhm.
 Hold Reset button for 3 seconds until Red light turns off.
-3. Two-Tinned Wire is securely connected to 3.5mm audio jack to AO1 (analog out 1) and AO GND (ground) on DAQ card.
+3. Two-Tinned Wire is securely connected to 3.5mm audio jack to AO1 (analog out 1; red wire) and AO GND (ground; black wire) on DAQ card.
 4. STMISOLA audio cable is plugged into 3.5mm audio jack of Two-Tinned Wire (-> USB)
 5. DAQ card is plugged into task laptop via USB.
 6. On front of stimulator, Current Limiting Circuit is plugged into (+).